US stocks extend rally even as oil climbs back above $100

 A wave of better-than-expected reports on the U.S. economy Thursday may also have helped.
 Fewer workers applied for unemployment claims last week, and builders broke ground on more homes last month than economists expected.
 A third report, meanwhile, showed that manufacturing in the mid-Atlantic region was stronger than expected.
 That potentially eased some of the worry from an earlier report that showed the weakest activity in New York state since early in the pandemic.

-More expensive fuel costs hit travel companies, though, and airlines were some of the heaviest weights on the market.
-Delta Air Lines lost 0.6%.
-Cruise operator Carnival fell 1.7%.

 Treasury yields were mixed.
-The yield on the 10-year Treasury fell to 2.18% from 2.19% late Wednesday.
+The yield on the 10-year Treasury note rose to 2.20% from 2.19% late Wednesday.

 AP Business Writers Joe McDonald and Damian J. Troise contributed.
 Veiga reported from Los Angeles.